Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Continuous measurement over time, and simultaneous measurement of multiple observables

 where

-is the variance in our knowledge of $A$.
-The first term on the r.h.s.~of~\eqref{eq_antiHtheorem1} is familiar from~\eqref{eq_Htheorem}; it describes increasing entropy due to the observer effect of measurement.
+is the variance in one's knowledge of $A(q,p;t)$ at time $t$.
+The first term on the r.h.s.~of~\eqref{eq_antiHtheorem1} is familiar from~\eqref{eq_Htheorem}; it describes increasing entropy due to the disturbance caused by measurement.
 The remaining two terms are due to the stochastic term in~\eqref{eq_ModdedStochasticLiouville}; these two together may be positive for particular measurement outcomes, but they are non-positive on average, as can be seen by invoking~\eqref{eq_averageOverWiener}:

 Thus the stochastic term in~\eqref{eq_ModdedStochasticLiouville} leads, on average, to increasing information (see example in Figure~\ref{fig_sho_master_equations}d,e).
-It is also interesting to note that this term is both non-linear and non-local in $\rho$, since $\langle A\rangle$ depends on the value of $\rho$ everywhere on phase space.
-To gain further insight into the effects of this term, suppose the measured observable is fixed $A=A(q,p)$, and consider our PDF over this observable, $\rho(A;t)$, which is just the marginal
+To gain further insight into the effects of this term, suppose the measured observable is fixed $A=A(q,p)$, and consider one's PDF over this observable, $\rho(A;t)$, which is just the marginal

 Let $\kappa_i$ denote the $i$-th cumulant of this distribution.
-In Appendix~\ref{app_hierarchyOfCumulants} we prove the following hierarchy of equations describing the contribution of the stochastic term in~\eqref{eq_ModdedStochasticLiouville} to the evolution of these cumulants:
+In Appendix~\ref{app_hierarchyOfCumulants} I prove the following hierarchy of equations describing the contribution of the stochastic term in~\eqref{eq_ModdedStochasticLiouville} to the evolution of these cumulants: